This post may contain affiliate links. Please read our disclosure policy.

 Storing Bruschetta

-- Make the tomato mixture up to 4 hours in advance, the flavors will only get better!
+- Prepare the tomato mixture up to 4 hours in advance; the flavors will only get better.

-- The toasts can be made ahead of time and stored in an air tight container.
-Ensure the bread is cooled before sealing or it won’t stay crisp.
+- The toasts can be made ahead of time and stored in an air-tight container.
+Ensure the bread is cooled before sealing, as it won’t stay crisp otherwise.
 Leftover bread can be made into croutons.

 - The tomato mixture will last up to 3 days.
-Add it to sour cream for a quick dip, fold into an omelette, or mix it into deviled eggs!
+Add it to sour cream for a quick dip, fold it into an omelet, or mix it into deviled eggs.

 More Delicious Toast Toppers